hype-app/gestpay-api/source/includes/_wss2s.md

 | `TransKey` | transaction ID value for 3D-Secure transactions
 | `VBV` | Returns the values for 3D-Secure as follows: <br><ul><li>`VbVFlag`: 3D-secure flag (`OK` or `KO`)</li><li>`VbVBuyer`:returns the flag Full Verified by Visa transaction</li><li>`VbVRisp`: Returns the encrypted string obtained by 3D-Secure directory</li></ul> |
 | `TDLevel` | Level of authentication for 3D-Secure transactions. `FULL` or `HALF`

+## CallSettleS2S

+This is the financial confirmation operation which may follow a positive authorisation.

+It exists only for merchants with a M.O.T.O. configuration when a separation between the authorisation and the settlement phase is anticipated.